cybersec-git-expert/request/Documentations/DEPLOYMENT_TROUBLESHOOTING_GUIDE.md

 ## 📋 Overview

-This document explains the complete CI/CD pipeline setup, the troubleshooting process we went through when the mobile app stopped working, and guidelines for future maintenance.
+This document explains the complete CI/CD pipeline setup for the updated GitHub account and AWS EC2 backend hosting configuration.

 ---